 I write all this thinking that others may want to formalize their monastic call, find direction, support, and validation.
 The Cistercians are monks who live both inside and outside the walls.
 They seek a life of perfection through contemplation, work, prayer, stability, and obedience.
 The Order is open to lay men and women, and diocesan clergy, single or married, over twenty-one years of age, from Catholic, Anglican, Orthodox, and Protestant traditions.

-We are an independent dispersed religious order within the One, Holy, Catholic and Apostolic Church and an autonomous member of the Independent Anglican Church-Canada Synod.
+We are an independent dispersed religious order within the One, Holy, Catholic, and Apostolic Church.

 About the Abbot